wp-plugins/easy-site-importer/readme.txt

 == Frequently Asked Questions ==

 = How do I spider more than 100 pages on a site =
 It is possible to increase this limit depending on how responsive the site is, and if your web server has its settings to not time out.
-Increase the limit setting within the spider_site function, You may need to increase the php exectution time within php.ini or by adding the line set_time_limit(200);
+Increase the limit setting within the spider_site function, You may need to increase the php execution time within php.ini or by adding the line set_time_limit(200);

+== Screenshots ==

+1. Simply enter the web URL of the site you would like to copy and click update to automatically scan the sites HTML structure for places where you main content may be held.
+In addition a start and end piece of html can be entered to properly identify it
+2. Sample scrape settings for a typical site
+3. Filter the HTML when it is imported into the site to make adjustments to the HTML
+4. Preview the filtered HTML so you can see which bits are being replaced or removed
+5. Import the images into the wordpress media library and amend the HTML to the new path.
+You can also import the titles and meta description into Yoast if it is installed
+6. Review the pages before importing them into wordpress

 == Changelog ==

-1.0.0
+0.9.0

 * Initial release.